 make install LANGUAGES="c c++" CFLAGS="-O" CC="gcc -m32"

-• Last piece of advice, add the cross-compiler bin path permanently to the PATH environmental variable by editing your .bashrc as:
+This should set up your system for running the simplescalar toolset. - Last piece of advice, add the cross-compiler bin path permanently to the PATH environmental variable by editing your .bashrc as:

 export PATH=$PATH:< simplescalar installation path >/bin